Yoga for Carpal Tunnel Relief

 An additional benefit of myofascial release massage is increased blood flow to the wrist.
 The tendon healing process requires both fluid drainage as well increased blood circulation.
 The more blood flowing through the healing area, the faster nutrients can replace damaged or worn out structures.

 While multiple studies confirm the effectiveness of massage, you only need to ask physical therapists and massage therapists how they best deal with carpal tunnel syndrome.
-The overwhelming majority use myofascial release massage as their “go-to” remedy.
+The overwhelming majority use myofascial release massage ALONE as their “go-to” remedy.

-Like yoga, massage is not an overnight treatment process.
+Finally, like yoga, massage is not an overnight treatment process.
 You must perform myofascial release massage at least once daily, and for at least 4 weeks.

 Yoga for carpal tunnel syndrome can effectively eliminate symptoms with ongoing practice.
 Unlike surgery, yoga targets the root cause of carpal tunnel syndrome; tendon adhesions causing swelling.
-It effectively breaks up tendon adhesions and loosens restrictions.
+Yoga effectively breaks up tendon adhesions and loosens restrictions.
 This allows tendons to glide more smoothly.
 As a result, the irritation and inflammation which causes tendon swelling diminishes.
 Then the terrible symptoms of carpal tunnel syndrome disappear.